-Process in the production of sparkling wine or semi-sparkling wine in which the second fermentation does not take place in the bottle but in a pressure tank.
-This is why it is also known as tank fermentation or bulk fermentation, in France as Cuve-close and in Spain as Granvás.
+Process in the production of sparkling or semi-sparkling wine in which the second fermentation does not take place in the bottle but in a pressurised tank.
+This is why it is also called tank fermentation or bulk fermentation, Cuve-close in France and Granvás in Spain.
 The invention is attributed to the French agricultural engineer Eugène Charmat.
-He experimented with pressure tanks at the beginning of the 20th century at the University of Montpellier (Languedoc) and introduced the method in 1910.
-Especially in Italy, however, Federico Martinotti (1860-1924), the director of l'Istituto Sperimentale per l'Enologia di Asti, is considered the inventor, who apparently carried out extensive experiments in his institute even before Charmat.
-He used closed containers that could withstand a pressure of up to 6 bar.
-This is why the process is patriotically known in Italy as Metodo martinotti, Metodo martinotti-charmat or Metodo italiano.
+He experimented with pressurised tanks at the beginning of the 20th century at the university in Montpellier (Languedoc) and introduced the method from 1910.
+In Italy, however, Federico Martinotti (1860-1924), the director of l'Istituto Sperimentale per l'Enologia di Asti, is regarded as the inventor, who apparently conducted extensive experiments in his institute even before Charmat.
+He used closed containers that withstood a pressure of up to 6 bar.
+That is why in Italy the process is patriotically called Metodo martinotti, Metodo martinotti-charmat or Metodo italiano.